punkave/zoltar/README.md

     http://monitor.dev

 You can see all the console output of each site.
 There is an "x" to shut each site down.

+## Launching a Site From the Console

+  And, if you click one of the tabs at right for sites not already running, they start up and open in your browser.

+## Visiting a Running Site From the Console

  If you double-click the tab for a site that is already running, a new browser window is opened to visit that site.
-And, if you click one of the tabs at right for sites not already running, they start up and open in your browser.

 ## Restarting a Site

-Currently: click the "x," then click the appropriate tab at right to launch the site again.
-We'll be adding a "refresh" icon.
+Just click the "↺" icon.

 ## About P'unk Avenue and Apostrophe